– Persecution During the Armenian Genocide

 Historical Marginalisation and Persecution

-The Yezidis have faced a long history of marginalisation and persecution in the region.
+The Ezidis have faced a long history of marginalisation and persecution in the region.
 They have often been misunderstood and wrongly accused of being devil-worshippers due to their religious beliefs.
 Throughout history, they have experienced discrimination, forced conversions, and violence under various rulers and empires, including the Ottoman Empire.

 Photo by Levi Meir Clancy on Unsplash.

-The Armenian Genocide and Yezidi Suffering
+The Armenian Genocide and Ezidis Suffering

 The Armenian Genocide, which took place during World War I, is primarily associated with the systematic extermination of the Armenian population by the Ottoman Empire.
-However, the Yezidis, who lived in proximity to Armenians, Assyrians, Kurds, and Turks, were also caught in the crossfire.
+However, the Ezidis, who lived in proximity to Armenians, Assyrians, Kurds, and Turks, were also caught in the crossfire.

-- Mass Killings: Yezidis, especially those who resisted forced conversions to Islam, were subjected to mass killings and atrocities.
+- Mass Killings: Ezidis, especially those who resisted forced conversions to Islam, were subjected to mass killings and atrocities.
 Many were massacred by Ottoman forces, with their historical records and sacred sites deliberately destroyed.

 Forced Deportations

 The forced deportations were characterized by brutality and cruelty.
-Yezidis were given little time to prepare, and they were often stripped of their possessions, leaving them destitute.
+Ezidis were given little time to prepare, and they were often stripped of their possessions, leaving them destitute.
 Families were separated, and the elderly and the young faced the same grueling hardships.
 Many were forced to march on foot for long distances, with little access to food or water.
-These forced death marches were punctuated by the agonizing cries of the hungry and the wounded.
+These forced death marches were punctuated by the agonising cries of the hungry and the wounded.

 Mass Killings